QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Human Evaluation Datasheet

 \item \egcvalue{human-generated `outputs'}: manually created stand-ins exemplifying outputs.

 \item \egcvalue{other (please specify)}: if output is none of the above, choose this option and describe it.

 \end{enumerate}

-\paragraph{\qsecbox{Question 2.3: How would you describe the task that the evaluated system(s) perform in mapping the inputs in Q2.1 to the outputs in Q2.2?
+\subsubsection{\qsecbox{Question 2.3: How would you describe the task that the evaluated system(s) perform in mapping the inputs in Q2.1 to the outputs in Q2.2?
 Occasionally, more than one of the options below may apply.
-If none match, select `Other' and describe.}} \textit{Check-box options (select all that apply)}:
+If none match, select `Other' and describe.}}